braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/managing_user_subscriptions.md

 # Email subscriptions

 > Learn about the different user subscription states, how to create and manage subscription groups, and how to segment users based on their subscriptions.

-> _This document is for informational purposes only.
+This document is for informational purposes only.
 It is not intended to provide, nor may it be relied upon as providing legal advice in any capacity.
 Sending marketing and transactional emails may be subject to specific legal requirements.
-To ensure that you are doing so in compliance with all applicable laws, rules, and regulations specific to your company, you should seek the advice of your legal counsel and/or regulatory compliance team_.
+To ensure that you are doing so in compliance with all applicable laws, rules, and regulations specific to your company, you should seek the advice of your legal counsel and/or regulatory compliance team.

 ## Subscription states {#subscription-states}